 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.
 This section sets out the examination conventions for the M.Sc. in Mathematical and Computational Finance for the academic year 2023-24.
 These examination conventions are approved annually by the Supervisory Committee for the MSc. in Mathematical and Computational Finance and by the Graduate Studies Committee in the Mathematical Institute.
 The Board of Examiners may only make minor deviations from these conventions in exceptional circumstances and only after the consent of the Proctors.
 This document is in all ways subsidiary to the current

-- Examination Regulations; - Policy and Guidance for Examiners and others involved in the University Examinations appointed to assist the Examiners with marking.
-These Assessors are usually members of the Mathematics Faculty.
+- Examination Regulations; - Policy and Guidance for Examiners and others involved in the University Examinations

 5.3.1 Examiners